Highline College

 Due to the special nature of bias, incidents that occur must be reported with as much transparency as is legally allowed.
 Bias incidents may impact the rest of campus as well.
 Transparency will help build and maintain trust in the institution and will build solidarity amongst campus communities.

-Create a rubric/template for assessing post incident responses; must be inclusive of both quantitative and qualitative information
+Create a rubric/template for assessing post incident responses; must be inclusive of both quantitative and qualitative information.

 The Bias Incident Response Team is responsible for making recommendations to HR and the Opening Week/Professional Development Day Committee regarding educational follow-up activities and bias prevention workshops.
 Topics for these educational components should follow trends in bias incident response and prevention.
 In the event that these recommendations are not selected by the OW/PDD Committee for programming, BIRT is committed to scheduling workshops outside of their programming.